Stopping the Clock: Why I Capture Scent Fragments

 Over time, certain associations repeat themselves.
 Others pass through once and never return.
 That distinction started to matter to me.

-Why I started a scent journal
+Why I started Scent Notes

 The Scent Notes journal began as a place for fragments.